Easy Healthy Snacks with Fresh Produce

 Toss It On the Grill

 Finding healthy spring and summer snacks made with fresh produce is one of the best parts of the season.
-Take your kids along with you as you head to the farmer's market and let them pick out the fruits and vegetables they'd like to try so you can experiment with new recipes together.
+Take your kids along with you as you head to the farmer's market, maybe even pack one of our Bobo’s Oat Bars for the ride, and let them pick out the fruits and vegetables they'd like to try so you can experiment with new recipes together.
 Consider taking a look at recipes online before you head off to the farmer's market, or check out the stands to see what recipes local farmers are offering.

 Kids will often take an active interest in the cooking process, and they'll be much more likely to try something new if they've had a chance to help.
 This means that not only will you have engaged in a fun activity together; you'll have set the stage for healthier eating habits in the future.
 Bon appétit!